Gamow Temperature in Tsallis and Kaniadakis Statistics: Introduction

 \section{Introduction}

-In the framework of the Maxwell-Boltzmann-Gibbs statistics, also known as the Gibbs statistics, consider a gas with temperature $T_g$, including particles with mass $m$ and mean velocity $v$.
+In the framework of Maxwell-Boltzmann-Gibbs statistics, also known as the Gibbs statistics, consider a gas with temperature $T_g$, including particles with mass $m$ and mean velocity $v$.
 In this manner, using the equipartition theorem, one finds

 Here, $K_B$ is the Boltzmann constant.
-For a pair of particles (called the $i$-th and $j$-th particles) with atomic numbers $Z_i$ and $Z_j$, respectively, located at a distance $r_0$ from each other, the Kinetic energy lets particles overcome the Coulomb barrier meaning that nuclear fusion begins, and consequently, a star is born if $\frac{3}{2}K_BT_g\geq U(r_0)=\frac{Z_iZ_je^2}{4\pi\epsilon_0r_0}$ leading to \cite{1}
+For a pair of particles (called the $i$-th and $j$-th particles) with atomic numbers $Z_i$ and $Z_j$, respectively, located at a distance $r_0$ from each other, the Kinetic energy lets particles overcome the Coulomb barrier meaning that nuclear fusion begins, and consequently, a star is born if $\frac{3}{2}K_BT_g\geq U(r_0)=\frac{Z_iZ_je^2}{4\pi\epsilon_0r_0}$ leading to~\cite{1}

 for the gas temperature.
-On the other hand, for the temperature of the gas, we also have \cite{1}
+On the other hand, for the temperature of the gas, we also have~\cite{1}

 in which $M$ ($M_\odot$) and $R$ ($R_\odot$) denote the mass and radius of the gas (Sun), respectively.
 As an example, consider the Sun for which we have $\mathcal{T}\ll T_0$ meaning that the Sun should not burn \cite{1}.
-Therefore, nuclear fusion cannot be launched in gasses whose temperature ($T$) is lower than $T_0$ (i.e., $T<T_0$) \cite{1}.
+Therefore, nuclear fusion cannot be launched in gasses whose temperature (${\cal T}$) is lower than $T_0$ (i.e., ${\cal T}<T_0$) \cite{1}.
 Thanks to the scorching Sun, the above argument becomes questionable.
-Indeed, Gamow was the first one who was able to find a proper answer by proposing a mechanism: quantum tunneling \cite{1}.
-Based on this theory, if the particles become close to each other by their de Broglie wavelength ($r_0\simeq\frac{\hbar}{p}\equiv\lambda$), then they overcome the Coulomb barrier.
+Indeed, Gamow was the first one who was able to find a proper answer by proposing a mechanism: quantum tunneling~\cite{1}.
+Based on this theory, if the particles become close to each other as their de Broglie wavelength ($r_0\simeq\frac{\hbar}{p}\equiv\lambda$), then they overcome the Coulomb barrier.
 In this manner, the corresponding de Broglie wavelength of particles can be calculated as